fierval/measuredistance/README.md

 Detection step is repeated every so often (30 frames by default).
 We thus hope to increase performance that we save by running correlation tracker in dlib rather than a forward pass through a MobileNet SSD neural net.

 The centroid tracker will drop objects it has not seen for a certain amount of time or that have moved too far from the previous centroid.

+### Sources

+Most of the code for centroid-tracking and object detection is re-used from [Pyimagesearch](https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/)

 ### Proposed Metric